 Brad continued, "We have some who are regularly coming into our offices, and following all of our strict mask and sanitization protocols.
 We have a few who are bouncing back and forth depending on what they want to do, and how much they miss seeing their colleagues.

 Co-Managing Director Devon Williams added, "It's been amazing to see how adaptable our team can be, and now, how comfortable we are jumping into each other's homes via our Zoom platform.
 In some ways, it's easier to see people face to face because we're a 'camera-on' workplace, and encourage our team members to check in with each other."

 Devon closed our conversation about the alignment of culture and technology with, "We joke that asking 'How's your mom doing?' is the first sentence some of our attorneys ask in a meeting.
 But that sense of caring about each other is what keeps us close, and I value it."

 Ed.
-Note: Angela Doughty leads the firm's Intellectual Property Practice and is also Ward and Smith's Director of Legal Process Management.
+Note: Angela Doughty leads the firm's Intellectual Property Practice and is also Ward and Smith's Director of Legal Innovation.
 She is responsible for moving the firm through the implementation of process improvement, design methodologies, and innovative technology.

 This article is not intended to give, and should not be relied upon for, legal advice in any particular circumstance or fact situation.
 No action should be taken in reliance upon the information contained in this article without obtaining the advice of an attorney.